 On October 23, 2017, the surprising announcement of a third city to host Cursed Child was announced.
 Melbourne, Australia’s Princess Theater will begin the production run in early 2019.
 Director John Tiffany will travel to Melbourne in early 2018 to begin the auditioning process.

 West Coast Production (San Francisco)

-An announcement was made on June 28, 2018 that Cursed Child will be opening in San Francisco, California in the fall of 2019.
-It will be playing at the Curran Theater.
-This will be the debut of the play on America’s west coast.
-Casting announcements and ticket information will be available at a later date.
+An announcement was made on June 28, 2018, that Cursed Child will be opening in San Francisco, California, in fall of 2019 at the Curran Theater.
+This will be the debut of the play on America’s West Coast.
+The production is currently looking to begin casting, and for those Equity actors who are interested, information can be found here.
+Ticket information will be available at a later date.